 1 being provided by these folks.
 And so, I'm just

 2 trying to get an idea of sort of as we venture into

 3 this endeavor, what's the first feedback

 4 PARTICIPANT: Right.

 5 COMMISSIONER SLOVER: I mean, who

 6 big is this going to get from an economic

 7 perspective?

 8 MR. GARRETT: Chelsea, what was the

 9 estimated dollar amount that we originally

 10 PARTICIPANT: We estimated needing to

 11 spend approximately \$35 million to get through the

 12 entire portfolio.
 At the same time, as you

 13 Commissioners know, we are engaging with you in

 14 regards to portfolio stabilization.

 15 If there are certain properties that we

+16

-16 move forward with the demolition disposition
+move forward with the demolition disposition

-17 application, we would be trying to move those
+17 move forward with the demolition disposition application, we would be trying to move those

+17 18

+application, we would be trying to move those

-18 residents with vouchers versus spending the
+18 application, we would be trying to move those residents with vouchers versus spending the

-19 Agency's dollars on doing interim controls at those
+18 19 application, we would be trying to move those residents with vouchers versus spending the Agency's dollars on doing interim controls at those

-20 sites.

-21 So, it will depend largely on some of

-22 the decisions that come out of the Board.

-1 COMMISSIONER SLOVER: Well, that's a great seque into my next question which is, has any 2 3 of the work you've done to date, changed any of your strategies for 4 position on long-term portfolio?
-5 In other words, you had an idea, we 6 7 looked at the whole thing and we said, we think we should do these things and now we're really pulling 8 9 back the covers and getting into it.
-Is there 10 anything that we've discovered so far that says, 11 well, maybe we should be doing something different 12 with that property?
+1 COMMISSIONER SLOVER: Well, that's a great seque into my next question which is, has any 2 3 of the work you've done to date, changed any of your strategies 4 position on long-term for portfolio?
+5 6 In other words, you had an idea, we looked at the whole thing and we said, we think we 7 should do these things and now we're really pulling 8 back the covers and getting into it.
+9 Is there anything that we've discovered so far that says, 10 11 well, maybe we should be doing something different 12 with that property?
 I think, Commissioner 13 MR. GARRETT: Slover, one of the things that we have to take into 14 15 consideration when we're, especially when we're doing interim controls, are the size of the 16 17 properties that we have to tackle.
 That will drive up the number of units at a particular site, will 18 19 drive up our actual costs.

-20 What I think that we've identified, when we've been talking about repositioning and 2.1 what we can identify as a first set of properties
+What I think that we've identified, when we've been talking about repositioning and what we can identify as a first set of properties